Vice President, Diversity Equity & Inclusion

-George Walker has worked extensively in social justice and philanthropic causes, as an employee and volunteer.
+George has worked extensively in social justice and philanthropic causes, as an employee and volunteer.
 In February 2012, President Barack Obama appointed him to be a member of the President's Board of Advisors on Historically Black Colleges and Universities (HBCUs), where he served until the end of the administration in 2016.
-George is a member of the American Leadership Council for Diversity in Healthcare (ALCDH).
 He was selected to serve as a German Marshall Memorial Fellow, representing the US and learning about transnational partnerships on a variety of issues while traveling to five European Countries.

 George is a graduate of Morehouse College (BA History) and The Divinity School, Duke University (M-Div).
 He is also a graduate of The Georgetown University, with a Certificate in Executive Coaching.
 He is an ordained minister in the United Church of Christ (UCC).

 A native of Memphis, Tennessee, George lives with his family in New York City.